 An Urgent Appeal to Silicon Valley

-At its most basic, the problem is rooted in an inability to ground green product design in fundamental principles derived from nature, rather than highly rationalized processes invented by humans to benefit ourselves.
-Until the leading lights of Silicon Valley confess to the highly extractive and often vampiric nature of their current product offerings – and take decisive actions to correct them – we all will suffer in the end.
+In order to be effective over the longer term, green product design should be grounded in holistic first principles derived from nature, rather than highly rationalized processes created by humans to benefit themselves at the expense of others.
+Until the leading lights of Silicon Valley acknowledge the highly extractive nature of their current product offerings and take decisive actions to correct them, we all will continue to suffer.
 There are only so many rare earth minerals to go around, and only so much landfill space available to house the glut of fossil fuel derived components needed to build the smart devices and touchscreens that power today’s Internet.
-In addition, ever increasing demands on overstretched and outdated electrical power grids from cloud computing services are ticking time bombs that have and will continue to explode across the face of the Bay Area’s highly integrated networks of communication, public safety, and commerce.
+In addition, ever increasing demands on overstretched and outdated electrical power grids are ticking time bombs that have and will explode across the face of the Bay Area’s highly integrated networks of communication, public safety, and commerce.

 The wildfires and rolling blackouts of 2020 were harbingers of what is to come.
-Wind farms and solar panels alone will not fix this mess, nor will fleets of semi-autonomous electric vehicles that continue to rely on manufacturing chains that take more out the planet’s resource base than they put back in.
-Corrugated cardboard is still created by cutting down trees, and no amount of recycling of discarded Amazon shipping boxes will change this reality.
-And the tragedy of it all is that the companies who powered Silicon Valley to such prominence had promised us all so much more.
+Wind farms and solar panels alone will not fix a situation as dire as this, nor will more efficient electric motors or growing fleets of electric vehicles that continue to rely on manufacturing chains that extract more out the planet’s resource base than they put back in.
+Corrugated cardboard is still created by cutting down trees, and no amount of recycling of discarded shipping boxes will change this reality.
+And the tragedy of it all is that the companies who powered Silicon Valley to such prominence had promised each one of us so much more.

-By way of analogy, we might look to the work of scholars in the historical profession and related fields in the social sciences and humanities – precisely to those disciples in today’s academic environment that currently are under the greatest threat from the rising tides of the STEM industrial complex – for clues to where such principles might be found.
-Historical narratives, for example, are not built by assemblies of facts alone; they start out as inchoate fragments and shards of human endeavor that are collected, cataloged, and archived before something as coherent as a “fact” can come to life.
+By way of analogy, we can look to the work of researchers in the social sciences and humanities for clues as to where such principles might be found.
+Historical narratives, for example, are not built by assemblies of facts alone; they start out as isolated fragments and disconnected pieces of human thought and action that are collected, organized, and archived before something as coherent as a fact can come to life.
 The situation is similar in the world of high tech.
-Only by studying nature at its most pristine and primal can we assemble the step-by-step processes out of which more sustainable, greener products will be manufactured.
+Only by studying nature at its most elemental can we assemble incrementally the complex processes out of which more sustainable, greener products will be manufactured.

-Broadly speaking, the natural world is characterized by four interconnected fields of potentially infinite energetic self-expression: recyclability, reassemblability, repurposability, and retainability.
+The natural world is characterized by four interconnected fields of energetic self-expression that are capable of sustaining themselves over enormously long durations of time: recyclability, reassemblability, repurposability, and retainability.
 These, in turn, may be observed in practical operation in the carbon-based life form ecology that surrounds us: wood, stone, glass, and metal.
 In each case, active human intervention is required to unlock the inherent forces that each contain.
 Wood can be a source of heat, light, and shelter.
 Stones can be used to build and buttress.
-Glass can be a transparent, chemically neutral source for pragmatic storage as well as aesthetic showcase.
-Metal can maintain is use value and flexible strength over impressively-broad scales of time.
+Glass can be a transparent, chemically neutral source for pragmatic storage as well as an aesthetic showcase.
+Metal can maintain its use value and flexibility over impressively-broad scales of time.